Carmania (Old Persian Karmanâ): name of a region in ancient Iran, between the heartland of Persia and Gedrosia.

 Alexander arrived in Carmania from the east; he and his men had traveled through the Gedrosian desert, which had cost many people their lives.
 When the Macedonian soldiers reached southern Carmania, they found food again ("all crops were born in abundance, except for olives", according to Alexander's admiral Nearchus).
 Consequently, Greek and Roman geographers wrote that Carmania was extremely fertile, which is exaggerated.

 After the death of Alexander, Carmania became first part of the Seleucid empire, but in the middle of the second century, it was subjected by the Parthians.
 In the first quarter of the third century CE, their empire fell; the Persians founded a new empire after 224.
-The capital of Carmania was moved to Veh-Ardašir, a new town between the salty Dasht-e Lut and the western mountains, now known as Kermân.
+The capital of Carmania was moved to Veh-Ardašir, "the good city of Ardašir", a new town between the salty Dasht-e Lut and the western mountains, now known as Kermân.

 The first Christian bishop can be dated in the middle of the seventh century, shortly before or after the Muslims took over (646).